Relintai/pandemonium_engine_docs/03_usage/22_best_practices/05_autoloads_versus_internal_nodes.md

 many ways to avoid global state thanks to the node tree and signals.

 For example, let's say we are building a platformer and want to collect coins that play a sound effect.
-There's a node for that: the `AudioStreamPlayer ( AudioStreamPlayer )`.
+There's a node for that: the `AudioStreamPlayer`.
 But if we call the `AudioStreamPlayer` while it is already playing a sound, the new sound interrupts the first.

 A solution is to code a global, auto-loaded sound manager class.
 It generates a